 My personal favorite reason??:

 Cooking rice in an Instant Pot is SO EASY my husband will do it!
-While my hands are full fixing the rest of our dinner, he'll gladly get out the appliance and get the rice going for me in just a minute.
+While my hands are full fixing the rest of our dinner, he'll gladly get out one of our favorite kitchen appliances and get the rice going for me in just a minute.

 Tips for Cooking Perfect Instant Pot Rice